rondevera/jslintmate/README.markdown

 If JSLint or JSHint are too strict or lenient for your taste, you can set options for each.
-These options serve as a barebones code style guide, and let teammates keep their standards synced.
+These options serve as a barebones code style guide, and let teammates follow the same standards.
 Three ways to do this:

 * Set options at the **top of each JS file**: